AndreiMoraru123/ContextCollector/README.md

 a <unk> <unk> <unk> <unk> <unk> <unk> <unk> .
 ```

-While unstructed pruning is safer:
+While unstructured (both local and global) pruning is safer:

 ```
 a man on a motorcycle in the grass .